ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-responsibilities.md

 {:external: target="_blank" .external}

-# Responsibilities for Day 2 operations
+# Responsibilities for day 2 operations
 {: #opsprocs-responsibilities}

 The two key principles with respect to day 2 operations are:
 * Your vCenter Server instance is not actively monitored by {{site.data.keyword.IBM}}.
 After deployment, the customer should leverage existing tooling, use a managed service such as that provided by IBM Integrated Managed Infrastructure, third-party managed service or implement a self-managed monitoring solution as described in [Operations management introduction](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-intro) to monitor and manage their environment.
 * IBM Support will not enter the VMware management layer under normal operations without a client–written support ticket.
 A customer must raise a support ticket, as described in [Contacting IBM support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) to invoke support from IBM.
 Once raised, the ticket must be actively managed by the customer and ensure that they provide the requested information required by IBM in a timely manor.
-For more information, see [Viewing support cases](/docs/get-support?topic=get-support-viewing-support-cases) and [Escalating support cases](/docs/get-support?topic=get-support-escalation).
+For more information, see [Managing your support cases](/docs/get-support?topic=get-support-managing-support-cases) and [Escalating support cases](/docs/get-support?topic=get-support-escalation).

 For more information about IBM and customer responsibilities concerning compliance, see [Customer versus IBM responsibility for vCenter Server](/docs/vmwaresolutions?topic=vmwaresolutions-vc_compl_info#vc_compl_info-responsibility) .